VirtusLab/tips/src/assets/tips/jetbrains-products.md

 4. Now you can just click on the link in the comment (with Command on Mac), and you go directly to the issue on GitHub!

 This setting is kept on a per-project basis, so you don't need to worry about overwriting the settings.

+## Permanent functional keys
+### 17 May 2021

+On MacBook with Touch Bar you can enable permanent functional keys in PyCharm (or other Jetbrains IDE) by enabling the setting `Preferences > Keymap > Show F1, F2, etc. keys on the Touch Bar`